FynnFreyer/sudokun/README.md

 Known cells get their respective numbers (`1` through `9`), and unknown cells get a zero (`0`).
 Empty lines, and lines starting with a hashbang (`#`) are ignored.

 # Implementations

 This scheme for solving the sudokus is implemented in multiple languages.

 Details on the implementations are can be found in the `README.md` files in the respective folders.

 ## Python

+Can be found in the [`python`](python) directory.

 This was originally done to fatten up my portfolio because I was applying to a job that required Python skills.
 I already had a fair bit of experience with Python, so the main thing was figuring out how to solve it.
 My initially class based approach has been refactored into seperate functions, to enable easy parallelism using pools of the multiprocessing module.

 ## C++

-This is not yet implemented fully.
+Can be found in the [`cpp`](cpp) directory.

-I just wanted to learn the basics of C++, because I feel, that it's important to have some exposure to a low level of abstraction from the machine.
+I just wanted to learn the basics of C++, because I feel, that it's important to have some exposure to a language with low level of abstraction from the machine.
 An understanding of C++ is also needed, when one wants to e.g. do graphics programming, or when performance really matters.
-I basically want to port my Python version, which probably makes it less C++y, and more Pythony, than it should be, but everyone has to start somewhere.

 # Testing